svfarago/D3_challenge/README.md

 ### Operating Instructions =============
 *All pages hosted on GitHub Pages.

-1. Click to launch interactive dashboard: xxxx
+The index.html page is designed to run from local server/machine.
+Otherwise CORS error may result.
+Web pages are not hosted on a central server.

+1. Open index.html in a browser using local hosting/server
+2. Data results are pulled from apps.js file